MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-write-a-windows-desktop-app-that-communicates-with-a-usb-device.md

 10. In the INF file, USBApplication1.inf, locate this code:   `%DeviceName% =USB_Install, USB\VID_vvvv&PID_pppp`

 11. Replace VID\_vvvv&PID\_pppp with the hardware ID for your device.
 Get the hardware ID from Device Manager.
 In Device Manager, view the device properties.
 On the **Details** tab, view the **Hardware Ids** property value.
-12. In the **Solution Explorer** window, right-click **Solution 'USB Application1' (2  of 2 projects)**, and choose **Configuration Manager**.
+12. In the **Solution Explorer** window, select and hold (or right-click) **Solution 'USB Application1' (2  of 2 projects)**, and choose **Configuration Manager**.
 Choose a configuration and platform for both the application project and the package project.
 In this exercise, we choose Debug and x64, as shown in the following screen shot.

 ![winusb application template](images/winusb-template-configuration-manager.png)